-- Never hire a trader that comes to the door looking for work.
+- Never hire a trader who comes to the door looking for work.

 - Use approval schemes, such as Which?
-Trusted Trader, Buy with Confidence or the Trading Standards Codes Approval Scheme to find approved traders in your area.
+Trusted Traders, Buy with Confidence or the Consumer Codes Approval Scheme to find approved traders in your area.

 - Get quotes from at least three traders to compare prices.

 - Ask for the quote in writing to ensure that the price doesn’t go up afterwards.

 - Don’t pay until the job is finished.